Design of a visual environment for programming by direct data manipulation: Programming by direct manipulation

-Les premiers travaux concernant la programmation par manipulation de données sont déjà anciens (1975), mais à notre connaissance, assez peu de systèmes ont été proposés.
-Cela peut sembler paradoxal, comme le souligne \cite{luxton2018introductory}: ``{\em Given the increasing recognition of the importance of computational thinking in higher education, it is expected that more developers will focus on building and evaluating tools in this area.}''
+Although the earliest work concerning programming by data manipulation is old (1975), to our knowledge relatively few systems have been proposed in the intervening half-century.
+This is quite paradoxical, as pointed out in \cite{luxton2018introductory}: ``{\em Given the increasing recognition of the importance of computational thinking in higher education, it is expected that more developers will focus on building and evaluating tools in this area.}''